24testingphase/growloomcaptioner/README.md

 ## Prerequisites

-Before running the application, ensure you have the following installed:
+Before running the application, you need:

 1. **Node.js** (v16 or higher)
-2. **FFmpeg** - Required for video processing
+2. **FFmpeg** - Required for video processing (automatically detected)

 ### Installing FFmpeg

+The application will automatically detect FFmpeg if it's installed in your system PATH.
+If you need to install it:

 #### macOS
 ```bash